JanisP13/JANISPRAK140LFINAL/Docs/README.md

 Furubayashi, Maiko, et al. “A High-Throughput Colorimetric Screening Assay for     Terpene Synthase Activity Based on Substrate Consumption.”
 PLoS ONE, vol. 9, no. 3, 28 Mar.
 2014, doi:10.1371/journal.pone.0093317.

 Szkopińska, Anna, and Danuta Płochocka.
 “Farnesyl Diphosphate Synthase; Regulation of Product Specificity.”
 Acta Biochimica Polonica, vol. 52, no. 1, 31 Mar.
 2005, pp. 45–55, doi:10.18388/abp.2005_3485.

+Ohnuma, Shin-ichi, et al. “A Role of the Amino Acid Residue Located on the Fifth Position before the First Aspartate-Rich Motif of Farnesyl Diphosphate Synthase on Determination of the Final Product.”
+Journal of Biological Chemistry, vol. 271, no. 48, Nov.
+1996, pp. 30748–30754, doi:10.1074/jbc.271.48.30748.